brocklab/cashier/.ipynb_checkpoints/README-checkpoint.md

 cluster_umi_barcode_file.sh -i sample_1.umi.barcode.tsv --distance 1
 ```

 Right now we build quite a few intermediate files, so please bear with us.
+You can also pipe things straight through as below.

 <sample_name.umi.barcode.tsv> has your groceries.